CWilson1993/Page-Turner-PP1/README.md

 ![Hero image](assets/docs/hero_image.png)

 - __About Section__
-  - The about section gives four key points which tell the user what the site is about and also why it might be for them.
+  - The about section gives four key points which tell the user what the site is about.
-  - It gives just enough information without overloading the user.
+  - It gives just enough information without overloading the user and help them understand why Page Turner is for them.

 ![About Section](assets/docs/about_image.png)